-The Institute of social sciences and humanities – Skopje, with the support of the Rosa Luxemburg Stiftung Southeast Europe, announces a call for participants the School for politics and critique with the participation of the following keynote speakers: Ray Brassier, Oxana Timofeeva, Agon Hamza and Katerina Kolozova and others to be confirmed soon.
-The full program with all the speakers, panelists and moderators will be announced soon.
+The Institute of social sciences and humanities – Skopje, with the support of the Rosa Luxemburg Stiftung Southeast Europe, announces a call for participants for the School for politics and critique with the participation of the following keynote speakers: Ray Brassier, Oxana Timofeeva, Agon Hamza, Katerina Kolozova and Davor Löffler.
+(In the detailed program attached below you will find the full list of titles, workshops and participants.)

 "School for Politics and Critique 2017" will be organized in the format of a summer school for activists and theorists of the Left from the region of Southeastern Europe.
 It will address current political issues in the region, looking at possible regional strategies to respond to the changing European context, by way of relying in Marxist and feminist thought.
 The School aims to explore current streams in political though relevant to rethinking the political action of the left and other progressive groups in a time that increasingly provides more and more reactionary conditions within the system and the society.

 By bringing together activists and scholars, the school will aim to open a substantial discussion on the course that left-wing political groups have followed, their answer to the increasing right wing politics and relation to populism.
 This is why we expect a direct involvement and contribution by the participants of the school.

 This year, the School will offer a five (5) full-day program of keynote lectures accompanied by panels and afternoon workshops.

 The general themes of this summer school that will be covered by the keynote speakers and the discussions following their lectures include the following: